One Bad Apple Cylinder Spoils the Whole Bunch

 Demand Bottle-certified Laser Gases for Higher Quality

 For a variety of reasons, you probably keep an inventory of laser gases on hand.
 Lost production time because you ran out of gas is often unacceptable.
+An effective methodology for cylinder tracking can be extremely helpful here as well.

 But you need to make sure that your laser gas supplier has the equipment and procedures in place to ensure that the cylinders you receive deliver gases that meet the laser cutter manufacturer's purity specifications.
 You need to know that the gas you receive has a COA (Certificate-of-Analysis) stating that the gas complies with the manufacturers requirements.
 And, you can reduce risks of non-compliant gases if your gas vendor bottle-certifies their lasing gas cylinders.
 A vendor that bottle-certifies their lasing gases tests each-and-every-one of their gas cylinders containing laser gases.